Trump campaign manager: He's 'gracious and a gentleman'

-Washington (CNN)Donald Trump's campaign manager Kellyanne Conway defended the Republican presidential nominee's comments about what he called "locker room talk," saying she's been alone with Trump and he's been "gracious and a gentleman."
+Washington (CNN)Donald Trump's campaign manager Kellyanne Conway defended the Republican presidential nominee, saying she's been alone with Trump and he's been "gracious and a gentleman," despite the lewd language from a leaked video, which she called disgusting.

 "I have to assess people based on what I see in totem.
 And this is a man that I've been alone with many times who's never been anything but gracious and gentleman and elevated me to the top level of his campaign the way he's elevated women in the Trump organization because he respects women," she told CNN's Dana Bash after the presidential debate.

-Note: Clarification: This post has been updated to make clear that Conway was defending Trump, who she called a "gentleman," and not his lewd comments, which she called disgusting.